 - Allow the dough to rise in a greased bowl for at least 2 hours in a warmed oven or a sunny spot.

 - Heat a cast iron skillet on the stove top (at least 5 minutes on low-medium heat setting).
 Place one pita on the hot skillet and put a timer on for 2 minutes.
 Bubbles will form on the top surface and eventually, the whole top surface will rise to form a ball.
 By the end of the two minutes, the surface will be lightly browned.
-(If the skillet was not sufficiently hot, it will take longer to brown but most likely, you will not achieve a ball… no problem, it will still be fine to eat, just no pocket.)
+If the skillet was not sufficiently hot, it will take longer to brown, continue to cook for 1-2 more minutes.

 - Flip the pita and cook on the other side for another 2 minutes, until browned on the second side as well.